 My mantra is “every day’s a school day”, so I am making steps to improve myself, and my knowledge in all sorts of ways.
 Latterly it’s been about social media and technology, but I’m still learning my trade too, especially as things are changing there, like how people are shopping on-line more and the shops aren’t sustainable in their current form.

 I connected through social media with the brilliant manager that rescued me from my bullying boss.
 I remember she used to wear black and white all the time.
 We had a long discussion and during that conversation she mentioned what a stir I had caused all those years ago – wearing colour in financial services.
 (I had just been using colour to boost my confidence and enjoyed wearing my new clothes.
 I hadn’t realised people were perceiving me as more confident than my boss because of this.)
-I would never have upstaged my boss on purpose, so that was another lesson for me about the power of this colour stuff – you do need to have more knowledge about what you’re doing than just wearing colour for the reasons I did then …
+I would never have upstaged my boss on purpose, so that was another lesson for me about the power of colour – you do need to have more knowledge about what you’re doing than just wearing colour for the reasons I did then …

 Ring me for your free discovery call.
 What might you learn that could save or change your life for the better?